waterdrops0/nouncil-whisperer/README.md

 ### TODO List

-- Modify the transcription formatting script to remove unnecessary 'start' and 'end' disclaimers and extra decimals on timestamps. ❌
+- Modify the transcription formatting script to remove unnecessary 'start' and 'end' disclaimers and extra decimals on timestamps. ✅
 - Find a way to upload the entire 2h+ audio by increasing the maximum time allowed for the SageMaker job. ❌
-- Ensure the transcription workflow automatically uploads the .txt transcript to GitHub at the end. ❌
+- Ensure the transcription workflow automatically uploads the .txt transcript to GitHub at the end. ✅
+- Update to the latest whisper model ❌